jefvel/hamsterpack/README.md

 # hamsterpack
-Packs zipped directory into executable, and can be read out of!
+Packs zipped directory into executable, and can be read out of.